 Business budgets help you:

-- Project startup costs if you’re beginning a new business
+- Project start-up costs if you’re starting a new business

 - Determine how much money you need to earn to break even and earn a profit

 - Estimate your business’s cash flow so you know whether you can meet expenses and fund new projects

 - Work out what changes you need to make to have a profitable business by comparing budgeted vs actual performance

 - Predict slow months so you can plan for them

 - Identify leftover funds you can reinvest

 - Obtain a business loan from a bank or other from a financial institution, or equity funding from investors

 How to create a budget